 Step 3: Filter the results.

-On the right of the filtering area, select ‘Done'.
-Now, the table will display all the keywords for which we rank in the top 5 on Google.
-I like to sort on the Impressions column so we can see the keywords that users are searching for the most.
+On the right of the filtering area, select ‘Done.'
+Now, the table will display all the keywords we rank in the top 5 on Google.
+I like to sort on the Impressions column to see the keywords that users are searching for the most.

 My display looks like this.
 Take note of the columns on the right.
-We are looking for keywords with a low Click-Through Rate (CTR) and a large number of Impressions.
+We are looking for keywords with a low Click-Through Rate (CTR) and many Impressions.

-Looking through this data, I'm seeing a few keywords that are underperforming.
+Looking through this data, I see a few underperforming keywords.

 - 23 years old

 These are underperforming because they have a relatively high number of search impressions and a low click rate.
 The idea is to find these keywords, then go back into our blog's content and try to adjust the content, encouraging a click.

 Among those that stick out at me, “23 years old” is a very general keyword.
 And, it doesn't truly relate cleanly to this blog about personal finance, so I'm going to ignore that one and move on to the others.

 “What is corporate America” and “how to live on the road” are both interesting keywords that DO relate.
 The ‘Position' column says that my average ranking is around 5 for both keywords.
 That's good!